Drug Allergies (cont.)

 What is the treatment for a drug allergy?

 The first step is to stop the suspect drug.
 For skin reactions such as rashes and itching antihistamine creams (for example Benadryl) or steroid creams (for example, hydrocortisone) are used.
 Oral antihistamines and steroids are used for more bothersome symptoms.
 Injections of antihistamines and or steroids are given for serious allergic reactions.
-For life threatening anaphylactic reactions which involve difficulty breathing, epinephrine is given usually subcutaneously.
+For life threatening anaphylactic reactions which involve difficulty breathing, epinephrine is given usually intramuscularly.

 In situations where a drug is needed and there are no alternatives an allergist can attempt to desensitize the individual by gradually giving very small amounts of the drug and increasing the amount over a time.